- A quick round up on detail sanders available

 If you want to keep a detail sander for a long time, then it’ll pay off to check its durability.

-Besides knowing the brand, also check the construction, design, and materials used.
+Besides knowing the brand, check the construction, design, and materials used.

 An indicator of good, solid manufacturing is when you can feel the entire tool vibrate when in use.